Greece Moments Greece Moments

 Vatta Beach near Kotronas

 Exo Kapi Bathing bay framed by rocks north of Vathia in the west of the Mani.
-Large bright pebbles and gorgeous watercolors.
+Large bright pebbles and gorgeous colours.
 Bathing shoes are recommended.
-Natural and shadowless without an operator.
-Not suitable for small children, as the shore area drops quickly deeply.
+Natural and shadeless, with no facilities.
+Not suitable for small children, as the shore drops steeply into the water.
 About 100 m walk from the asphalt road.

 Kalogria Wide sandy beach north of Stoupa.
-Wonderfully suitable for small children, as the shore area slopes very gently into the turquoise blue sea.
-Fully organized with numerous high-priced beach chairs, unfortunately usually completely overcrowded in midsummer.
-It is recommended to visit in the quiet low season.
+Wonderfully suitable for small children, as the shore slopes very gently into the turquoise blue sea.
+Fully organised with numerous pricey beach chairs, unfortunately usually completely overcrowded in midsummer.
+A visit during the quiet low season is recommended.

-Marmari One of the southernmost Mani beaches just before Cape Tenaro.
+Marmari One of the southernmost beaches in the Mani, just before Cape Tenaro.
 Wide dark sandy beach in a long curving bay.
-One section is organized with beach loungers provided by the Marmari Resort.
-Delivery service is also offered.
+One section is organised with beach loungers provided by the Marmari Resort.
+A delivery service is also offered.

 Marmari Strand Peloponnes Mani